sabba11/PACS_FEMG_Abbate_Di_Primio/README.md

 and add the `export` command above (without the initial `$` sign) as the last line of the file.

 ## Execution and postprocessing
-For details on how to execute the code and postprocess the results, refer to the README.md in the test_problems folder.
+For details on how to execute the code and postprocess the results, refer to the `README.md` in the `test_problem` folder.